-Act one begins early in April 1815 on the island of Java, modern day Indonesia.
-Like much of the world Java had been caught up in the worldwide conflict that was the Napoleonic wars.
-It passed from Dutch rule to the French, then back to Dutch again after 1814, via the conquering Britons, in 1811.
-On 13th August 1814 the Convention of London handed the Dutch their lost Indonesian colonies back – and just shy of eight months later they were in the process of taking control re-establishing themselves in the Dutch East Indies.
-While it must have been some relief to the Dutch and English alike that they no longer had Bonaparte to worry about, they realized the Dutch had some way to go to re-establish themselves in their powerhouse trading empire in the Spice Islands.
-When they heard cannon fire in the distance they must have wondered who was up to mischief, where, and to what end?
-Soldiers were sent out to deal to whatever militia, rogue 5th estaters, or interloper was out to dethrone the Dutch.
-I don’t know how these soldiers, presumably British rather than Dutch, fared – I only really know Sir Stamford Raffles, the founder of Singapore mentions them in his memoirs – but there was no interloper.
-Mother earth was about to king hit the region with a type of ferocity not seen for a very long time.
+It is early in April 1815 on the island of Java, modern day Indonesia.
+Like much of the world Java had been caught up in the worldwide conflict of the Napoleonic wars.
+The Island passed from Dutch rule to the French, then back to Dutch again after 1814, via the conquering Britons, in 1811.
+On 13th August 1814 the Convention of London handed the Dutch their lost Indonesian colonies back – and just shy of eight months later they were in the process of taking control re-establishing themselves in the East Indies.
+While it must have been some relief to the Dutch and English alike that they no longer had Bonaparte to worry about, they realized the Dutch had some way to go to rebuild their powerhouse trading empire in the Spice Islands.
+When cannon fire was heard in the distance, the Dutch and British must have wondered who was up to mischief, where, and to what end?
+Soldiers were sent out to deal to whatever militia, rogue 5th estaters, or interloper was out to cause trouble.

 On April 10th 1815, the supposed cannon fire was revealed as the prelude to the eruption of Mount Tambora, in Indonesia’s lesser Sunda Islands.
 To say this was a huge eruption is an understatement.
 It was the biggest volcanic eruption in at least 10,000 years.
 People talk of the neighboring Krakatoa eruption of 1883 as a big deal… well, it was, but it was a baby compared to Mt Tambora.
 Krakatoa happened at a time when telegraphs carried news around the world in the blink of an eye, at a time when greater democracy ensured an easier spread of news.
 Tambora was the real news story – at a time when technology simply was not equipped to disseminate information fast enough.

-So, let’s try to quantify this eruption.
+Let’s quantify this event.
 Though it continued to fume and spit out debris from 10th April till mid July, most of it’s payload was released in the first three days.
-In terms of pure power Mt Tambora went off with an equivalent of 33 Billion tons of TNT, 2.2 million times the ‘little boy’ atomic bomb that was dropped on Hiroshima.
-To go full on ‘Tales of science and Imagination’ for a second; in three days the eruption blew with 1.17 x 10 to the power of 20 joules – or if like me you’re not a scientist – approximately equivalent to 3 months worth of the whole world’s power consumption in our time, over a space of just 3 days.
+In terms of pure power, Mt Tambora went off with an equivalent of 33 Billion tons of TNT, 2.2 million times the ‘little boy’ atomic bomb dropped on Hiroshima.
+To go full on ‘Tales of science and Imagination’ for a second; in three days the eruption blew with 1.17 x 10 to the power of 20 joules – or if like me you’re not a scientist – approximately equivalent to 3 months worth of the whole world’s power consumption in our time (2019), over a space of just 3 days.

 Via three massive columns of fire, a plume of smoke which reached 40 kilometers into the atmosphere, and via pyroclastic flows moving at a speed of 160 kilometers per hour, the volcano would eject 175 cubic kilometers of debris.
 If you collected all the ash in an area the size of Rhode Island, the pile would be close to 56 metres high – almost half the height of Providence, Rhode Island’s highest building, its ‘Superman’ building.
 Convert that – New Zealand podcast and all- to Auckland, we would be looking at a pile 161 metres high, just under half the height of our Sky Tower -as wide as our super-city.
 It went off with a big bang heard 2,600 kilometers away, and left a once 14000 foot tall mountain with a caldera, a giant indent – over a kilometer deep and a little over 3 kilometers across.

 Did this cause widespread death and destruction?
 Very much so.
-One source I read claimed 10,000 people died instantly in the blast, near the island and on the neighboring island of Lombok.
+It’s estimated 10,000 people died instantly in the blast, near the island and on the neighboring island of Lombok.
 The blast caused a tsunami, which rolled through the Java sea at a height of around 2 metres.
 Ash fell on islands as far as 1,300 kilometers away in significant quantity.
 Enough so that it would collapse roofs 400 kilometers from the blast with it’s weight.
-Acid rain would fall in the region.
-Water supplies would be ruined.
-Forests, grasslands, and crops would be decimated – and all up perhaps as many as 80,000 further locals would die of starvation in the wake of the eruption.
+Acid rain fell on the region.
+Water supplies left un-drinkable.
+Forests, grasslands, and crops would be decimated – and all up perhaps as many as 80,000 further locals would die of famine in the wake of the eruption.

-Now I want to be a little careful, mindful of the fact act one has been all about statistics.
-To quote Stalin one death is a tragedy, one million deaths a statistic.
-This, for all the stats was 80,000 tragedies.
+Now I want to be a little careful, mindful of the fact act one is all statistics.
+To borrow from Stalin – one death is a tragedy, one million deaths a statistic.
+This was 80,000 tragedies.
 A loss of life on a huge, traumatic scale – a tragedy felt for generations in the region.
-All up this tragedy is believed to have caused hundreds of thousands of deaths in the long run.
-But I do have some ground to cover yet.
-Three more acts.
-One final stat I will share are as follows – while Mt Tambora threw a lot of ash into the atmosphere, it also released massive amounts of sulfur, chlorine and fluorine into the world.
-This would lead to 1816 becoming known as ‘The Year without a Summer’ as it drastically affected the whole of the planet.
-For the rest of the episode I want to leave the people of Indonesia, with my love, respectfully, to rebuild and move on – and turn my attention to three flow on effects of this tragedy.
-Welcome folks to Tales of History and Imagination Season 1, Episode 8.
-Mt Tambora – a butterfly effect in four acts.
+All up this tragedy is believed to have caused hundreds of thousands of deaths in the region in the long run.
+But we have some ground to cover, and never enough column inches.
+One final stat I’ll share – while Mt Tambora threw a lot of ash into the atmosphere, it also released massive amounts of sulfur, chlorine and fluorine also.
+This lead to 1816 becoming ‘The Year without a Summer’ – and it drastically affected the whole planet.
+I leave the Indonesians with my love, to rebuild and move on – and turn our attention to other flow on effects of this tragedy.